This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Once you’ve grabbed your gourmet grub from a stall, enjoy it in nearby London Fields, one of east London’s most popular public parks.
 Craft beers can also be bought from the local boozer The Cat and Mutton or from the London Fields Pub in the Park.

-4. Camden Market north London
+4. Camden Saturday Market, north London

 Grungy Camden has gentrified and morphed over the years but it still tries hard to retain some of its colourful counterculture (although the apartments around here are still so stupidly expensive).

 Whilst mainstream can mean mundane, Camden Markets retain their eclectic nature and are worthy of a walk on a Saturday, especially the retro and quirky fashions around the Stables area.
-Kerb Camden also offers a wide variety of street food kiosks overlooking the nearby canal and barges.

 Across the whole Camden Market site, you’ll discover heaps of stalls selling everything from vintage, goth and punk clothing (Hello, Cyberdog!) through to handmade crafts, bric a brac and beautifully bizarre trinkets.